Mini-XML 4.0 Programming Manual

 Discussion

+This function gets the value of a real value node.
 0.0 is returned if the node (or its first child) is not a real value node.

-Mini-XML 2.7 mxmlGetRefCount
+mxmlGetRefCount

 Get the current reference (use) count for a node.

-int mxmlGetRefCount(mxml_node_t *node);
+size_t mxmlGetRefCount(mxml_node_t *node);

 Parameters